Cross-site request forgery (CSRF)

 , and SameSite

-flag.
+attribute.
 To validate a request, the cookie can be used to verify the signature sent in the form data.

 Traditional double-submit cookies